LogoLogo

 Anyone who wishes to do so.
 This person should contact a Steward directly to request praise powers.

-Praise powers can be retrieved in case of malicious action - see the Community Covenant for reference.
+Praise powers can be retrieved in case of malicious action - see the for reference.

 💛 What do we praise?